It is safe to say that protein is one of the best known nutrients in food for active individuals.

 Jumping into the bro-sciency side of things for a minute- animal proteins or those coming from animal products (think cheeses) seem to produce better recovery and results as well.
 Fish contains Omega 3s that help with joint health, beef contains creatine, and there are many other benefits that you just really can’t get as easily from incomplete protein foods.

-Complete Protein Sources Include
+Complete Protein Sources Include (grams of protein per 100 grams)

 The Best Incomplete Protein Sources